 The monitoring experience offered by ManageEngine Applications Manager is particularly suited to organizations with a diverse range of applications.
 The tool can monitor network hardware, virtual machines, web servers, and cloud applications through one platform.
 In terms of bandwidth, the tool can monitor up to 50,000 applications.

 To keep you updated you can look at alerts through email, SMS, jabber, custom scripts or messenger.
-Alert messages can be customised based on recipient.
-For instance, you can customise date and time, host name, item value, trigger values, host profile, user macros and escalation history.
+Alert messages can be customized based on recipient.
+For instance, you can customize date and time, hostname, item value, trigger values, host profile, user macros and escalation history.